Superdiffusive transport on lattices with nodal impurities: numerics

-For $|a|<2$, consider $a=1$, where $d_k$ has nodes with order $n=1$.
+For $|a|<2$, $d_k$ has nodes with order $n=1$.
 Numerical simulations reveal that the nonequilibrium steady-state (NESS) current of this disordered chain under boundary-driven conditions scales with the system size as $j\sim L^{-1/4}$ (Fig.~\ref{fig:fig1}(b3)), and the mean square displacement grows as $\langle x^2\rangle \sim t^{7/4}$ at late times (Fig.~\ref{fig:fig1}(b1)(b2)).

-In contrast, under condition $|a|>2$, for instance, we choose $a=3$.
-Here, $d_k$ exhibits no nodes.
-Numerical simulations indicate that the NESS current of this disorder chain under boundary-driven conditions decreases exponentially (Fig.~\ref{fig:fig1}(b3)), and the evolution of mean square displacement suggests system localization (Fig.~\ref{fig:fig1}(b1)).
+In contrast, under condition $|a|>2$, $d_k$ exhibits no nodes.
+Numerical simulations indicate that the NESS current of this disordered chain under boundary-driven conditions decreases exponentially (Fig.~\ref{fig:fig1}(b3)), and the evolution of mean square displacement suggests system localization (Fig.~\ref{fig:fig1}(b1)).

+While the analytical results assume that $\epsilon_i$ for every site $i$ is randomly and independently chosen to be $W$ with probability $p$, or $0$ with a probability of $1-p$, our numerical simulations demonstrate that randomly sampling $\epsilon_i$ from the range $(-W/2, W/2)$ with uniform probability yields similar results (see Appendix.~\ref{app:numeric}).